absynce/singular2/README.md

     tsc --watch -m commonjs -t es5 --emitDecoratorMetadata app.ts

-**Note:** You might have to remove `C:\Program Files (x86)\Microsoft SDKs\TypeScript\1.0\` from the `PATH` environment variable.
+**Note:** You might have to remove `C:\Program Files (x86)\Microsoft SDKs\TypeScript\1.0\` from the `PATH` environment variable in order to run the correct version of the TypeScript compiler.